Gabri92/Marker-Reconstruction-Platform/README.md

 <b>Hardware</b>: Arduino mkr Wifi 1010<br>
 <b>IDE</b>: Visual Studio Code

-N.B. = The software development is still ongoing, due to the lack of part of the hardware
+N.B. = The software development is still ongoing, due to the lack of part of the hardware.
+In particular, the control part is currently missing.